 |Exo-miR-193a||Tissue (mouse model)||CRC/CRCLM||Migration|||

-Tumor suppressor miRNAs function as by targeting genes with oncogenic activity.
+Tumor suppressor miRNAs function by targeting genes with oncogenic activity.
 Inactivation or downregulation of tumor suppressor miRNAs was widely reported in many types of cancers including CRC.
 Bmi1 plays an essential role in Fas-signaling induced stem cell properties in CRC specimens.
 It was shown that Fas ligand treatment promoted Bmi1 expression by inhibiting miR-200c, a tumor suppressor miRNA .
-Li et al discovered that forced expression of miR-26a and miR-26b not only modulates migratory behavior of CRC cells but also inhibits FUT4 expression in CRC cells, resulting in tumor progression.
-Laudato et al found that miR-30e-5p inhibits CRCLM by targeting both ITG6 and TGF-B1 directly.
+Li et al. discovered that forced expression of miR-26a and miR-26b not only modulates migratory behavior of CRC cells but also inhibits FUT4 expression in CRC cells, resulting in tumor progression.
+Laudato et al. found that miR-30e-5p inhibits CRCLM by directly targeting both ITG6 and TGF-B1.
 Another study showed that there are 939 human miRNAs related to CRCLM.
-Among them, miR-125, miR-127, miR-145, miR-194 and miR-199a-30, as tumor suppressors, could serve as biomarkers for early diagnosis of CRCLM .
+Among them, miR-125, miR-127, miR-145, miR-194 and miR-199a-30 act as tumor suppressors and could serve as biomarkers for early diagnosis of CRCLM .
 Two other recent studies demonstrated that miR-15b inhibits CRCLM by regulating MTSS1 and Klotho , while miRNA-30a-5p (miR-30a) regulates cell motility and EMT by directly targeting oncogenic protein TM4SF1 in CRCLM .
 Downregulation of tumor suppressor miRNAs may lead to CRCLM and detection of these miRNAs may help manage the progression of CRCLM.

 At present, there are a few studies that focus on the clinical applications of circulating exosomal miRNAs in CRCLM.
-The stability and reproducibility of exosomal miRNA detection and its independent features require more research to evaluate and validate.
-But the potential clinical impact on CRCLM cannot be ignored.
-As the research technology matures and deepens, the detection of circulating exosomal miRNAs may become a very promising field for finding CRCLM biomarkers.
+The stability and reproducibility of exosomal miRNA detection and its independent features require more research to be evaluated and validated.
+Hence, the potential clinical impact on CRCLM cannot be ignored.
+As the research technology matures and deepens, the detection of circulating exosomal miRNAs may become a very promising field for identifying CRCLM biomarkers.

-In recent studies, the functional studies in cancer cell lines or xenograft models have revealed the mechanisms of exosomal miRNAs in cancer cells or another cell type of TME in supporting or inhibiting tumor growth, transferring drug resistance, and preparing for the metastatic niche .
+In recent studies, the functional studies in cancer cell lines or xenograft models have revealed the mechanisms of exosomal miRNAs in cancer cells along with another cell type of TME in supporting or inhibiting tumor growth, transferring drug resistance, and preparing for the metastatic niche .

 We are still in the early stages of exosomal research in CRCLM.
 Since exosomes and exosomal miRNAs can be detected from patients non-invasively through blood, urine or other body fluids, these microvesicles could be potential sources of diagnostic, prognostic or predictive biomarkers of CRCLM.
 It is likely that the studies focusing on circulating exosomal miRNAs analysis in patient blood, urine or other body as liquid biopsy research are a step forward towards precision medicine.

 Liver metastasis is an important biological feature of CRC, and it is also an important factor of recurrence and poor prognosis of CRC patients.
 Combining molecular and traditional treatments may lead to an improved Overall Survival (OS), a reduction in intrahepatic recurrence, and a decreased toxicity of perioperative therapies.
 The process of liver metastasis of CRC depends on multiple complex interactions between cancer cells in the tumor and host-derived cells in the microenvironment in both the primary tumor and secondary organs.
 In contrast to the complex and diverse oncogenes and tumor suppressor genes involved in cancer, miRNAs with tumor promoting or tumor suppressing effects have many more advantages .
-Identification of miRNAs, including exosomal miRNAs, involving in liver metastasis could lead to the development of more accurate detection methods for early diagnosis, treatment and prognosis of CRCLM.
+Identification of miRNAs, including exosomal miRNAs, involved in liver metastasis could lead to the development of more accurate detection methods for early diagnosis, treatment and prognosis of CRCLM.
 With the continued improvements of miRNA expression profiling, and the development of more stable, effective and low-toxic miRNA mimics and inhibitors, the number of drugs targeting miRNAs has increased at much faster pace.
-Although the research and the analysis on miRNAs especially the exosomal miRNAs in CRCLM are full of challenges, the prospects are still very broad.
-The role of miRNAs in CRCLM will receive more extensive attention.
-It seems that miRNA-based therapeutics as adjuvant tools of targets will become realities in the near future after the technical limitations are overcome.
+It seems that miRNA-based therapeutics as adjuvant tools of targets will be realized in the near future once we overcome the technical limitations.
+Although the research on miRNAs especially the exosomal miRNAs in CRCLM are full of challenges, the prospects are still very broad.

 The authors declare that they have no competing interests.